 The health benefits of eating brown rice and steamed vegetables are numerous, including a reduced risk of vitamin and mineral deficiencies, less tissue damage due to free radical oxidation and improved digestion.
 Brown rice is a more nutritious alternative to white rice or noodles.
 Steaming vegetables is the best way to preserve the nutrients and flavor.
 Combining whole grains with vegetables and legumes is a good way for vegetarians to get essential amino acids.
 Consult with a nutritionist about how much brown rice and vegetables are appropriate for you each day.

 Vegetables are always recommended by nutritionists and health experts, although many people are still reluctant to include them in their diets in significant amounts.
 Not only are many vegetables high in insoluble fiber, but they often contain a wide range of vitamins, minerals and phytochemicals that act as powerful antioxidants.
 Antioxidants eliminate free radicals, which are linked to blood vessel damage and tissue aging.
-Some vegetables, such as broccoli, kale and cauliflower, contain compounds that deter cancer cells, according to “Public Health Nutrition.”
+Some vegetables, such as broccoli, contain compounds that deter cancer cells, according to “Public Health Nutrition.”
 Vegetables are generally low-calorie and some, such as carrot, celery and cucumber, are so low in calories that metabolizing them burns more calories than they contain.
 Between two and three cups of vegetables each day are recommended by most health authorities.

 Benefits of Steaming